voxpupuli/puppet-nodejs/README.md

 * uninstall_options: option flags invoked during removal (optional).
 * npm_path: defaults to the value listed in `nodejs::params`
 * user: defaults to undef
+* use_package_json: read and install modules listed in package.json in target dir and install those in subdirectory node_modules (defaults to false)

 Examples: